HFAnalyticsLab/NDL_Output1_Demographics/README.md

 ### Requirements

-These scripts were written in R version (to be added) and RStudio Version 1.1.383.
+These scripts were written in R version 4.0.2 and RStudio Version 1.1.383.
 The following R packages (available on CRAN) are needed:
 * [**tidyverse**](https://www.tidyverse.org/)
 * **ggplot2**